Teeth Crowns

 Metal Crowns$110 – 180

-HayatMed clinic for medical services, located in Istanbul, is equipped with the latest medical technologies to provide you with the best services at competitive prices.
+HayatMed Clinic for medical services, located in Istanbul, is equipped with the latest medical technologies to provide you with the best services at competitive prices.
 In addition, our dentists have extensive experience in dental procedures and have achieved stunning results in the dental service field.

 How much do crowns cost in Turkey?